I Zwicky 18

 I Zwicky 18 is a blue compact dwarf and Wolf–Rayet galaxy located about 18.44 Mpc away in the constellation Ursa Major.
 The galaxy was first identified by Swiss astronomer Fritz Zwicky in a 1930s photographic survey of galaxies.
-It also possess an active galactic nucleus.
+It also possesses an active galactic nucleus.

 Age

 Studies at the Palomar Observatory some 40 years ago led astronomers to believe that the galaxy erupted with star formation billions of years after its galactic neighbours.
 Galaxies resembling I Zwicky 18's youthful appearance are typically found only in the early universe.
 Early observations with the Hubble Space Telescope suggested an age of 500 million years old for I Zwicky 18.

 Astronomers have hypothesised the existence of young dwarf galaxies in a cold dark matter-dominated Universe.
 Dwarfs as young as 500 million years would be, however, much fainter than I Zwicky 18.
 I Zwicky 18 is thus unlikely to have formed all its stars recently in a cold dark matter Universe.

 Later observations with the Hubble Space Telescope found faint and old stars contained within the galaxy, suggesting its star formation started at least one billion years ago and possibly as much as ten billion years ago.
 The galaxy, therefore, may have formed at the same time as most other galaxies.